YINI-lang/YINI-spec/YINI-Specification.md

 To place a section under another (i.e., to nest sections), repeat the section marker character (this technique with repeating characters is inspired by Markdown) without skipping any intermediate levels.
 Each additional repetition indicates one more nesting level.
 However, when moving to a less‐nested (closer to section header) level, you may drop directly to any smaller level.

 - Section heading markers (`^` or `<`, etc) may only be repeated up to six times — to level 6 (maximum).
-- Beyond level 6, the numeric shorthand section must be used (see section 5.3.1).
+- Beyond level 6, the numeric shorthand section MUST be used (see section 5.3.1).
 - **Going deeper (increase nesting):** Must increment exactly one level at a time.
 E.g.: `^^` → `^^^` but not `^^` → `^^^^`.
 - **Going shallower (decrease nesting):** May drop directly to any previous level.
 E.g.: `^9` → `^^` or `^9` → `^`.
 - Optionally the short-hand section notation may be used for any levels and that notation is the only way to define levels 7 or beyond.